Njugen/TabSera/README.md

 # TabSera - Browser Extension
-Tab Folders is a browser extension which enables the user to sort, group and manage browser windows and tabs.
+TabSera is a browser extension which lets the user to sort, group and manage browser windows and tabs.

 ## Installation